lamps-wg/kyber-certificates/draft-ietf-lamps-kyber-certificates.md

   -----END PRIVATE KEY-------
 ~~~

-The following example, in addition to encoding the Kyber TBD private key,
+The following example, in addition to encoding the Kyber-512 private key,
 has an attribute included as well as the public key.
 As with the
-prior example, the textual encoding defined in {{RFC7468}} is used.
+prior example, the textual encoding defined in {{RFC7468}} is used:

 ~~~
   -----BEGIN PRIVATE KEY-----